zond/open-messaging/README.md

 open-messaging
 =====

-Open messaging on top of App Engine and GCM
+Open messaging on top of App Engine and GCM.

 ### Usage